atayyar1/Solidification-Process/README.md

 python anisotropic_dendrite_solver.py
 ```

-The program initializes a circular solid seed and evolves the Allen–Cahn phase–field equation coupled to a heat equation.
-When finished it prints the minimum and maximum values of the phase and temperature fields.
+The solver initializes a circular solid seed with a small random perturbation and automatically chooses a stable time step based on the grid spacing and material parameters.
+When finished it prints the minimum, maximum and mean values of the phase field along with a small center slice.